Should You Give Money To A Sports Gambler?

 Conditions for Financial Help

-If you decide to help financially, consider doing so with clear conditions attached, such as the money being used for specific expenses (rent, bills) and requiring proof of payment.
+If you decide to help financially, consider doing so with clear conditions attached, such as using the money for specific expenses (rent, bills) and requiring proof of payment.

-Alternatively, pay bills directly rather than giving them cash.
+Instead, pay bills directly instead of giving cash.

-Encouraging the person to take responsibility for their actions and financial situation can be part of their recovery process.
-It’s difficult but crucial for recovery.
+Encourage them to take responsibility for actions and finances.
+This is difficult but crucial for recovery.

 This includes dealing with debts and financial consequences due to gambling.